zach-zabetakis/DQC/lib/data/README.md

 The following documentation will explain what each column represents in the various data files.
+Column names MUST NOT be changed under any circumstances.
 All cells are case sensitive unless otherwise specified.

-## Accessories
+## Accessory

 Multiple ACCESSORY items can be equipped.
 All accessories count toward a character's six item carry limit.